simsadan/pull-request-course/README.md

 # pull-request-course

-It is an attempt to operate with the remore repository
+It is an attempt to operate with the remote repository